demidovakatya/demidovakatya.github.io/about.md

 * [facebook](https://www.facebook.com/demidovakatya)
 * [my photos](http://captain-cotique.tumblr.com)

 Current occupation: surfing the web, writing stuff, sometimes even code.

 Contributing to open source projects.

+Studying.

 I spend a lot of time learning different things, mostly R/Python for statistics and machine learning.
 I've learned a lot, and, what I'm personally proud of, developed a habit to finish online courses (did you know that completion rate for MOOCs is about 15-20%? not for me!).

-### Finished

 * <a href="https://www.coursera.com/learn/grammar-punctuation" target="_blank">Grammar and Punctuation</a> (University of California, Irvine)
 * <a href="https://www.coursera.org/specializations/python">Python for Everybody Specialization</a> (University of Michigan):